DataHiveMind/R_for_Economics/Final_Project/README.md

 ## Data

-The historical stock data used for this analysis is obtained from Yahoo Finance using the `pdfetch` and `qauntmod` packages.
+The historical stock data used for this analysis is obtained from Yahoo Finance using the `prefetch` and `qauntmod` packages.
 The data spans from January 1st, 2010 to December 31st, 2020.

 ## Data Exploration